BP: Other locations

 In Egypt, BP produces approximately 15% of the country's total oil production and 40% of its domestic gas.
 The company also has offshore gas developments in the East Nile Delta Mediterranean, and in the West Nile Delta, where the company has a joint investment of US$9 billion with Wintershall Dea to develop North Alexandria and West Mediterranean concessions offshore gas fields.

 BP is active in offshore oil development in Angola, where it holds an interest in a total of nine oil exploration and production blocks covering more than 30000 km2.
 This includes four blocks it acquired in December 2011 and an additional block that is operated by Brazilian national oil company, Petrobras, in which it holds a 40% stake.

 BP has a stake in exploration of two blocks of offshore deepwater assets in the South China Sea.

 In India, BP owns a 30% share of oil and gas assets operated by Reliance Industries, including exploration and production rights in more than 20 offshore oil and gas blocks, representing an investment of more than US$7 billion into oil and gas exploration in the country.

 BP has major liquefied natural gas activities in Indonesia, where it operates the Tangguh LNG project, which began production in 2009 and has a capacity of 7.6 million tonnes of liquid natural gas per year.
+In 2025, BP signed three additional production sharing contracts for the Bintuni, Drawa, and Barong blocks, increasing the company's total participation in Indonesia to 11 oil and gas blocks.
 Also in that country, the company has invested in the exploration and development of coalbed methane.